kkruecke/cplus-documentation/notes/tree23.rst

       keys_values = std::move(lhs.keys_values);

       children = std::move(lhs.children); /* This invokes std::array<Node>'s move assignment operater.
-For Node copy or move construction one must not do this, but rather call Node::connectChild() for each child, which properly sets the parent pointer in the node; but for Node4 construction the parent pointer does not need to be properly set--I believe--because Node4 is only owns the children temporarily, until it is split into two Nodes, at which time Node::connectChild() is call to properly set the node's parent pointer. */
+For Node copy or move construction one must not do this, but rather call Node::connectChild() for each child, which properly sets the parent pointer in the node; but for Node4 construction the parent pointer does not need to be properly set--I believe--because Node4 only owns the children temporarily, until it is split into two Nodes, at which time Node::connectChild() is call to properly set the node's parent pointer. */

       parent = lhs.parent;